Enjoy 360° views of Spain’s capital from an open-top double-decker bus.

 Which Operator Has the Best Routes?

-For comprehensive coverage: Madrid City Tour wins with two extensive routes that overlap strategically.
-You can ride both routes in one day and see most of what matters in Madrid.
+For comprehensive coverage: Madrid City Tour wins with three extensive routes that overlap strategically.
+You can ride Historic, Modern, and Current Madrid back to back in one day and see most of what matters in Madrid.

 For convenience: All three operators start from similar central locations near the Prado Museum and Plaza Neptuno.
 You can’t go wrong with any of them for accessibility.